NHSDigital/spine-core-aws-common/terraform/splunk_forwarding/README.md

 - `name_prefix`: Name to prefix created resources
 - `splunk_hec_endpoint`: Endpoint URL for the logs to be forwarded to
 - `splunk_hec_token`: Authentication token for the Endpoint
-- `splunk_source_type`: the default source type to apply to forwarded logs
+- `splunk_source_type_prefix`: a prefix to apply to the standard source types
-- `splunk_index`: the Splunk index for logs to be stored in
+- `splunk_indexes_to_logs_levels`: mapping of Splunk Index to log levels for specific logs to be stored into
 - `cloudwatch_log_groups_to_forward`: a list of log group names that will be forwarded

 ```hcl